 This class will cover all the material in U.S. History up to the present; however, the pace will be faster and the expectations will be increased for critical thinking, analysis and interpretation of data as well as use of primary and secondary resources.
 Extensive reading each night will be required, and research and analytical writing skills will be utilized.
-The AP portion of this course will focus on the skills necessary for the AP U.S. History test including multiple choice questions, document based essays, and essay writing skills.
+The AP portion of this course will focus on the skills necessary for the AP U.S. History test including multiple choice questions, document-based essays, and essay writing skills.
 Students enrolled in Honors U.S. History must also enroll in AP U.S. History Quarter 3, attend the AP review sessions, and must sit for the AP Exam in May.
+This course has a heavy and demanding workload that should be carefully considered before selecting it.